A new PATHFINDER Class is starting soon! Pick your program here and get training for your next rucking goal.

 So how do we ruck with better posture?

-1. Begin with makin sure your ruck fits properly.
+Begin with making sure your ruck fits properly.
 It should fit snugly to your core with the heaviest objects (like your plate) closest to your spine, and make sure the ruck itself is properly and tightly packed.

-6. Be careful not to swagger.
-We know you're cool and all, but leave that mess for your mama.
+Be careful not to swagger.
+Don’t let your form unravel when you’re tired - that’s when posture matters most.
 Long distances can and often do degrade postural control (fancy for standing up straight as you walk) and swaying your hips or sticking your butt out or tucking it in as you walk throws your pelvis out of alignment, tightens up your lower back, and can eventually make each step torturous and also cause you to roll your feet differently, leading to new blisters.

 Keep these tips in mind for your daily life, and they'll be there to help you when the miles start adding up.
 It's always tempting to let your form slip as you tire, but by engaging your core and keeping your body and spine in alignment, you are ensuring your body stays injury-free and that it will be ready to go when you are.